 Supporting communities where we operate

 We will prioritise nature-based projects in our existing areas of operation, making the most of our operating capabilities and supporting opportunities for local communities in those areas.

-In Papua New Guinea, our Diwai project is a significant investment in reforestation, and we are actively working with indigenous communities to identify other opportunities, including reforestation, and avoided deforestation projects.
+In Papua New Guinea, our Markham Valley AR project is a significant investment in nature-based solutions, and we are actively working with indigenous communities to identify other opportunities.